 CHARLOTTE, N.C. — Charlotte’s annual Thanksgiving parade will move to TV-only this year because of the ongoing COVID-19 pandemic.

-The decision to cancel the in-person parade came after discussions with local health and public officials as well as industry experts.
+The decision to cancel the in-person parade came after discussions with health and public officials this summer, as well as industry experts.

 The one-hour special will feature “best of” segments from years past, including musical performances from local and national artists such as Anthony Hamilton, dance numbers, a retro segment on marching bands through the years, past feel-good stories featuring community heroes and a special segment straight from the North Pole.

 Robert Krumbine, chief creative officer at Charlotte Center City Partners, said, “While we’re saddened that the parade won’t be live in Uptown this year, we know that moving the event to a TV special is what’s best for the community.
 We can all celebrate this long-standing tradition with family and friends in the comfort of our homes and we will welcome in the holiday season to Charlotte in the safest way possible.

 “The best part about the parade has always been its ability to bring the community together, whether in person or virtually.
 Just know that the 75th anniversary event next year — the diamond anniversary — will be spectacular,” he added.

 It will also be broadcast on TV.
 Check your local TV listings for more information.